 What Other Forms Do I Need to Pay My Employees?

-For this article, we are focusing on the basics.
-We are discussing the tax forms every employer needs to start doing payroll.
+However, for this article, we are focusing on the basics.

 What is a W-4 Form?

-The W-4 or Employee’s Withholding Allowance Certificate tells you how much to withhold from the employee’s paycheck.
+Certainly, the W-4 or Employee’s Withholding Allowance Certificate is key.
+This tells you how much to withhold from the employee’s paycheck.
 On this form, they indicate their tax filing status.
-They list the number of allowances they are claiming.
-They let you know if they want you to withhold any additional amount.
+In the same fashion, they list the number of allowances they are claiming.
+Then, they let you know if they want you to withhold any additional amounts.

-Keep employee W-4 forms with your payroll records.
-If your employee changes their form, keep the old one and the new one.
-You want detailed payroll records to manage employee costs.
-Your W-4 forms help you plan for employee costs when it comes to payroll.
+Finally, keep employee W-4 forms with your payroll records.
+Also, if your employee changes their form, keep both the old one and the new one.
+You want detailed payroll records.

 What If I Don’t Have a W-4 For My Employee?

-First off, why don’t you have one?
-You can print one off from the IRS website.
-However, if for some reason your employee hasn’t filled one out, you still need to pay them.
+In the event that your employee hasn’t filled one out, you still need to pay them.
+Print one off from the IRS website ASAP.
 Withhold as if the employee files single and has no allowances.
 Then insist they fill one out before the next pay period.

-Prevent this problem by not allowing a new hire to start work until they complete and sign their W-4.
+In order to prevent this problem, don’t allow a new hire to start work until they complete and sign their W-4.

 Can I Fill Out a W-4 For My Employee?